vlbos/pacificstore-node/pallets/orderbook/README.md

 - [Opensea js](https://github.com/ProjectOpenSea/opensea-js)
 - [Wyvern Ethereum](https://github.com/ProjectOpenSea/wyvern-js/blob/master/src/wyvern-ethereum/contracts/exchange/ExchangeCore.sol)

-NOTE: This pallet implements the aforementionned process in a simplified way, thus it is intended for demonstration purposes and is not audited or ready for production use.
+NOTE: This pallet implements the aforementioned process in a simplified way, thus it is intended for demonstration purposes and is not audited or ready for production use.

 ## Usage

+### postOrder
 To post a order, one must send a transaction with a `orderbook.postOrder` extrinsic with the following arguments:
-- `id` as the Product ID, typically this would be a GS1 GTIN (Global Trade Item Number), or ASIN (Amazon Standard Identification Number), or similar, a numeric or alpha-numeric code with a well-defined data structure.
+- `order_id` as the Order ID .
-- `owner` as the Substrate Account representing the organization owning this product, as in the manufacturer or supplier providing this product within the value chain.
+- `owner` as the Substrate Account representing the account owning this order.
 - `fields` which is a series of fields (name & value) describing the order.
 Typically, there would at least be a textual description.
-It could also contain instance / lot master data e.g. expiration, price, harvest date.
+It could also contain instance / lot master data e.g. expiration, price.

+### postAssetWhiteList
+Create a whitelist entry for an asset to prevent others from buying.Buyers will have to have verified at least one of the emails on an asset in order to buy.
+This will return error code if the given API key isn't allowed to create whitelist entries for this contract or asset.one must send a transaction with a `orderbook.postAssetWhiteList` extrinsic with the following arguments:
+- `token_address` as the Address of the asset's contract .
+- `token_id` as the The asset's token ID.
+- `email`  as the email allowed to buy.

 ## Dependencies